hashbrowncipher/aws-roleshell/README.md

 aws-roleshell makes use of the [aws-cli][aws-cli] temporary credentials cache, so multiple roleshells can re-use the same temporary credentials until they expire.
-This is especially useful for IAM roles that require MFA, because an MFA token is only required once per hour, no matter how many shells are launched.
+This is especially useful for IAM roles that require MFA, because an MFA token is only required once per hour (by default), no matter how many shells are launched.

 install
 -------